phileeep/phileeep/readme.md

 - ✂️&nbsp; I'm currently working on [a Twitter Clone In React and Node JS](https://github.com/philsmithies/chitter-react)
 - 🔨&nbsp; I’ve just worked on [an application to help photographers discover locations](https://github.com/philsmithies/shuttr)
-- 🌱 &nbsp; Fresh graduate of the full stack course at [Makers Academy](https://makers.tech), my final project can be viewed: [here](https://github.com/philsmithies/shuttr)
+- 🌱 &nbsp; Fresh graduate of the full stack course at [Makers Academy](https://makers.tech), my final project can be viewed [here](https://github.com/philsmithies/shuttr)
 - 📧 &nbsp; You can reach me at **philsmithies@gmail.com**

 <br>

 ## My Goals
-- To learn mobile app development in React Native.
+- ✏️ To further my knowledge of React and explore Mobile app Development in React Native.
 <br>

 ## 📥 Project Highlights: